laiaguirado/laiaguirado.github.io/README.md

 To run the script you have to:

 - Do "npm install" to create the node_modules directory in the frontend directory.
-- Do "npm run dev" in the frontend directory to play the game.
+- Do "npm run dev" to play the game.

 To play the game you have to: